wonma/My-Learning-Tracker/log.md

 ### Best Error of Today :sweat_drops:

 **'return' WHERE** matters a LOT in functions.
-Reviewed : function declaration, function expression (in an anonymous function), concept of 'returning' a value

 ```JavaScript
 Person.prototype.introduceLikes = function () {
     let introduceWhole = `Hi, my name is ${this.firstName}`